xcibe95x/TFT-Overlay/README.md

 	 - Updated Cloud Icons
 	 - Graphic Updates
 	 - New system to add summoner profile
-	 - tooltip on reccomended items
+	 - tooltip on reccomended items just in case
+	 - Update DefaultHex Asset to fit size of the others

 - **2.9 IN PROGRESS**
 	 - Now send you straight to the latest version GitHub Page
 	 - No longer run with preselected gloves, instead now show neeko's help as a placeholder
 	 - Drop Rates Layout Adjustments
 	 - Fixed an incorrect value on Level 5 Drop Rates
-     TO DO
+	 - Tables Colors Adjusted
 	 - New Class Tab
+	 - Origins and Classes List Automatically gain Icon for new classes
 	 - Show what Data is always updated and what is offline

 - **2.8**